 Fiona Armstrong has been a familiar face on national and regional news for many years.
 Fiona’s work ranges from news, to features, to sport.
 She is currently reporting and presenting for ITV's Borderlife and Lookaround programmes in Scotland.
 She also presents on the BBC News Channel.
-She recently presented a two-part series, A Scottish Journey, for ITV Border.
+She presented a two-part series, A Scottish Journey, for ITV Border.

 Fiona has made films on Aids orphans in Africa and the Lockerbie air disaster.
 More recently she reported on the removal of landmines in Cambodia and the work of the Mercy Ships in West Africa.
 She has also just fronted a series on domestic abuse.
 Other recent projects include a series called River Journeys and Reivers, which looked at borderland history.